Moelf/S19-129L/campagnari/python/AAA-Readme.txt

    Utilities for histogram plotting.
 At the moment implemented a stat box and putting error bars on a histogram.

+checkDecayChain.py
+   Needed to check the output of Homework 8, Exercise 2

 colorPicture.py
   An example of making an 8 bit color pixel map